Beautifood

 Food, its accessibility, and its impact

-Beautifood aims to awaken curiosity and raise awareness about food, its accessibility, and its impact.
-In a world where food systems have a profound effect on our environment, climate, and public health, it is crucial to rethink how we produce, consume, and share food – especially in a metropolis like Brussels.
+Beautifood aims to spark curiosity and raise awareness about food, access to it, and its impact.
+In a world where food systems have a major influence on our environment, our climate, and our public health, it is essential to rethink the way we produce, consume, and share food—especially in a major city like Brussels.

-As change begins with engagement, we invite citizens to explore these questions together.
-Through artistic expressions, playful learning, and collective experiences, Beautifood seeks to inspire dialogue about sustainability, fairness, and social justice, paving the way for a fairer food system for all.
+Change begins with engagement, which is why we invite citizens to explore these issues together.
+Through artistic expression, playful learning, and collective experiences, Beautifood hopes to inspire dialogues about sustainability, equality, and social justice, paving the way for a fairer food system for everyone.

-Until February 2026, Bozar and Cultureghem will host a series of engaging workshops and imaginative performances that merge creativity, education, and reflection.
-The audience is warmly invited to take part in collaborative art sessions, creating parade artworks that transform public spaces, or engage in playful educational games such as Game of the Goose on Food Aid, which sheds light on issues of food insecurity.
-These workshops encourage community-driven solutions to food waste and empower citizens to take action within their own communities.
+Until May 2026, Bozar and Cultureghem are organizing a series of creative workshops and performances that combine imagination, reflection, and education.
+The public is warmly invited to participate in collaborative artistic sessions or playful educational games such as the Game of the Goose about food aid, which highlights the issue of food insecurity.
+These workshops encourage collective solutions to the problem of food waste and empower citizens to take action in their own communities.

-Performances will also bring a cultural and sensory dimension to these discussions.
-Feijoadas, a gastronomic and dance performance by Calito Nexto, inspired by a traditional Brazilian dish made from leftovers, unites music, food, and people in a celebration of collectivity and resilience.
-Meanwhile, Aubergine follows soprano Claron McFadden on a poetic journey exploring the shared roots of diverse cultures through the story of the aubergine.
+Performances have also added a cultural and sensory dimension to these exchanges.
+Feijoadas, a gastronomic dance performance by Calito Nexto inspired by a traditional Brazilian dish made from leftovers, brings together music, food, and people in a celebration of community spirit and resilience.
+In addition, Aubergine followed soprano Claron McFadden on a poetic journey that explores the shared roots of cultures through the history of the eggplant (October 2025).

 Practical information